Arabella Lennox-Boyd's garden at Gresgarth Hall

 A choice early flowering woodlander that makes slowly creeping clumps of fresh-green foliage topped with loose sprays of clear-white flowers.
 Provide moist and humus-rich soil.
 30-45cm.
 RHS H7.

 The tree better known as the great white cherry makes a decent-sized tree and will flower exuberantly, throwing masses of large, white flowers over the whole tree in the spring.
 12m.
 AGM.
 RHS H6.

-Address Gresgarth Hall, Caton, Lancashire LA2 9NB.
-Tel 01524 771 838 Web arabellalennoxboyd.com Open Most years the garden is open on the first Sunday of every month, from February to November, 11am-5pm (3pm in winter).
-Check website for this year’s opening times.
+Gresgarth Hall is usually open to visitors on one Sunday every month from February to November, 11am-5pm (3pm in winter).
+Check the Gresgarth Hall website to confirm current opening times.